 El Paso also shares a culture and history with its south of the border neighbor, Ciudad Juárez.
 In fact, El Paso was the city people came to visit to watch the Mexican Revolution play out just over the border in Juárez in 1911.

-Today, El Paso is known for its large military presence that is anchored by Fort Bliss, but on the flip side has an up and coming culinary scene.
-With a growing list of top-notch restaurants, museums, and theater this is a town worth getting to know.
+Today, El Paso is known for its large military presence that is anchored by Fort Bliss, but on the flip side has an up-and-coming culinary scene.
+With a growing list of top-notch restaurants, museums, and theaters this is a town worth getting to know.

-Here are a few of the more interesting facts, in no particular order.
+Here are a few of the more interesting El Paso fun facts, in no particular order.

 24 Things You Probably Don’t Know About El Paso, Texas

 1. Before El Paso was nicknamed the Sun City, El Paso, Texas was known as the Six Shooter Capital.